 Common interview questions: Why are you suitable for this job?

-The question: Why are you suitable for this job? / Why should we hire you for this job? / Why are you a good fit for this job?
+The common interview question: Why are you suitable for this job? / Why should we hire you for this job? / Why are you a good fit for this job?

-Why do they ask: Well, they want to give you a chance to convince them why you are a good “fit” even though they may already have formed an opinion.
+Why they’re really asking: Well, they want to give you a chance to convince them why you are a good “fit” even though they may already have formed an opinion.

 How to answer: The KEY in answering this question lies in the preparation.
 You absolutely must be able to relate your background and experience to the job description to explain why you are “suitable” for the job.